increase conversions on your website

 Keep CTA Text Action-Oriented

 Vague or passive CTA text weakens conversions.
-Visitors need clear direction on what happens when they click.
-Generic text like “Submit” or “Learn More” doesn’t create urgency or communicate value.
+Visitors need to know what happens when they click.
+Generic text like “Submit” or “Learn More” creates no urgency and communicates no value.

 Action-oriented CTAs like “Get My Free Quote,” “Start Your Trial,” or “Buy Now & Save” make the next step clear.
-Strong action words guide users toward conversion, increasing the likelihood of engagement and purchases.
-The more compelling your CTA, the more effective it will be in driving results.
+Strong action words guide users toward conversion.
+The more specific the promise, the more effective the button.

 34